deIndustries/GenerativeArtSeries/README.md

-# GenerativeArtSeries
+# Generative Art Series
-## A Study in Modelling Abstract Art with Python by bmd/deIndustries 2017.
+## A Study in Modelling Abstract Art by Blinky Palermo and Ellsworth Kelly with Python by deIndustries , 2017.

 ##Blinky Palermo - Straight (1965), implemented in python (2017)